Halloween is ‘gay Christmas’ for many in the LGBTQ community. This year, it has been canceled.

 But Devereaux worries about the friends she sees on her Facebook feed, fellow drag queens who seem isolated and depressed.

-“I’m like, 'Well, Honey, do what you can, even if you put your makeup on and you get pretty just to walk around the house,” she said.
+“I’m like, ‘Well, honey, do what you can, even if you put your makeup on and you get pretty just to walk around the house,’ ” she said.
 “Do something.”

 That’s probably what Devereaux will be doing in her apartment on Oct.
 31, she said.